-In an effort to strengthen their grip on the region and protect their fur-trading interests, the Russians built a stockade near the mouth of the Stikine River in 1834.
-They named it Redoubt St Dionysius.
-But in 1840 the political winds shifted and the Russians leased the entire Southeast coastline to the British, who renamed the new outpost Fort Stikine.
+In an effort to strengthen their grip on the region and protect their fur-trading interests, the Russians built a stockade near the mouth of the Stikine River in 1834, but in 1840 the political winds shifted and the Russians leased the entire Southeast coastline to the British.
 After purchasing Alaska from the Russians, the Americans formally took control of the territory in Sitka in 1867.
-A year later Fort Stikine was renamed Wrangell and raised its third national flag in less than 30 years.